Dynamic self-loops in networks of passive and active binary elements: The combinatorics and structure of self-loops

 \subsection{Realizability of self-loops}

-Now that we have established the different possible self-loop structures for a given pair $(n_e,L)$, we can in principle determine the necessary conditions to prevent any self-loop.
-For every self-loops structure, it is indeed possible to find a set of linear inequalities of the hysteron parameters $h_i^{\pm}$ and $c_{ij}$ \cite{van2021profusion,lindeman2023isolating, teunisse2024transition} which is associated to the emergence of said self-loop.
-This is done using linear programming and a variation on the methods introduced in \cite{teunisse2024transition}.
-We make three changes with respect to the previously introduced framework: these concern the self-loops themselves, the critical driving that initiates a transition, and the rule which we use to deal with race conditions.
+Now that we have established the structure of the fundamental self-loops as a function of $(n_e,L)$, we determine their realizability.
+For every fundamental self-loop we can construct a set of linear inequalities of the hysteron parameters $(h_i^{\pm},c_{ij})$ \cite{van2021profusion,lindeman2025generalizing, teunisse2024transition}, and solve them using linear programming.
+We adapt the methods introduced in \cite{teunisse2024transition} to deal with self-loops and race conditions, and eliminate the role of the value of the driving parameter.

-While the framework in \cite{teunisse2024transition} did not explicitly discuss conditions to realize self-loops, these conditions follow naturally from the techniques described.
-Namely, for a non-loop transition of length $L$, the conditions are split between the initial state $S^0$, the final state $S^L$, and a number of intermediate states $S^1, \dots, S^{L-1}$.
-In the case of a self-loop, there is no final state $S^L$, as the transition instead returns to its initial state $S^0$.
-Consequently, to realize a self-loop from a given state $S^0$, it suffices to only construct the initial and intermediate inequalities for the states $S^0, S^1, \dots, S^{L-1}$.

-A second divergence from the framework in \cite{teunisse2024transition} is that we are not interested in whether a self-loop arises for a specific driving $H$.
-While the previous framework assumes that $H=H^\pm(S^0)$, for our purposes it is sufficient if a self-loop is realizable for {\em any} driving.
+The framework in \cite{teunisse2024transition} did not explicitly discuss parameter conditions to realize self-loops, but instead focused on non-loop transitions, for which separate design inequalities for the initial, intermediate and final state of an avalanche were derived.
+As self-loops have no final state, it suffices to construct the initial and intermediate inequalities.
+Moreover, we are not interested in whether a self-loop arises for a specific value of the driving $H$, but only whether a self-loop is realizable for {\em any} driving.
 We account for this by eliminating the driving from the set of linear inequalities.
-For example, if we have the set of inequalities
+For example, if we have the set of design inequalities:

-which realizes a self-loop of length $L=6$, we can eliminate the driving $H$ to obtain:

-Essentially, this set of inequalities enforces that there is a range of the driving $H$ where a self-loop occurs.
+which realizes a self-loop of length $L=6$ and driving $H$, we can eliminate the driving $H$ to obtain inequalities that enforce that there is a range of the driving $H$ where a self-loop occurs:

-A final complication arises from the rule that we use to resolve race conditions, which were considered ill-defined in \cite{teunisse2024transition}.
-The application of this rule loosens the requirements for a given self-loop: whereas the hysteron that flips for each step of the transition previously needed to be the {\em only} unstable hysteron, now it merely needs to be the {\em most} unstable.
-A great benefit of this rule is that we do not need to keep track of the full range of switching fields $H_i^\pm(S)$, but only of the state switching fields $H^\pm(S)$.
+While previously, we considered transitions with race conditions ill-defined in \cite{teunisse2024transition}, we can easily implement our resolution of the race conditions by flipping the most unstable hysteron.
+We note that as a consequence we do not need to keep track of all switching fields $H_i^\pm(S)$, but only of the state switching fields $H^\pm(S)$.